khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_1.md

-# A: The weakness of the narrations endorsing ikhtilāf
+# The weakness of the narrations endorsing ikhtilāf

 From: Silsilah al-Aḥādīth al-Ḍaʿīfah wa al-Mawdooʿah (58--62) by Shaykh al-Albānī